anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The focus of {{BRSKI}} was onboarding of ISP and Enterprise owned wired routing and switching equipment, with IoT devices being a less important aspect.
 {{ZERO-TOUCH}} has focused upon onboarding of CPE equipment like cable modems and other larger IoT devices, again with smaller IoT devices being of less import.

-Since {{BRSKI}} was published there is now a mature effort to do application-level onboarding of constrained IoT devices defined by The Thread and Fairhair (now OCF) consortia {{fairhair}}.
+Since {{BRSKI}} was published there is now a mature effort to do application-level onboarding of constrained IoT devices defined by the Thread Group and the Fairhair Alliance (now OCF) {{fairhair}}.
-The {{cBRSKI}} document has defined a version of {{BRSKI}} that is useable over constrained 802.15.4 networks using CoAP and DTLS, while {{?I-D.selander-ace-ake-authz}} provides for using CoAP and EDHOC on even more constrained devices with very constrained networks.
+The {{cBRSKI}} document has defined a version of {{BRSKI}} that is useable over constrained IEEE 802.15.4 6LoWPAN networks using CoAP and DTLS, while {{?I-D.ietf-lake-authz}} provides for using CoAP and EDHOC on even more constrained devices with very constrained networks.

 {{PRM}} has created a new methodology for onboarding that does not depend upon a synchronous connection between the Pledge and the Registrar.
 This mechanism uses a mobile Registrar Agent that works to collect and transfer signed artifacts via physical travel from one network to another.

 Both {{cBRSKI}} and {{PRM}} require extensions to the Voucher Request and the resulting Voucher.
 The new attribtes are required to carry the additional attributes and describe the extended semantics.
-In addition {{cBRSKI}} uses the serialization mechanism described in {{YANGCBOR}} to produce significantly more compact artifacts.
+In addition {{cBRSKI}} uses the serialization mechanism described in {{RFC9254}} to produce significantly more compact artifacts.

 When the process to define {{cBRSKI}} and {{PRM}} was started, there was a belief that the appropriate process was to use the {{?RFC8040}} _augment_ mechanism to further extend both the voucher request {{BRSKI}} and voucher {{RFC8366}} artifacts.
 However, {{PRM}} needs to extend an enumerated type with additional values and _augment_ can not do this, so that was initially the impetus for this document.